 The WTPF-21 would discuss how new and emerging digital technologies and trends are enablers of the global transition to the digital economy.
 Themes for consideration include AI, IoT, 5G, Big Data, OTTs etc. In this regard, the WTPF-21 will focus on opportunities, challenges and policies to foster sustainable development.”

 Some experts were of the opinion that this theme, as decided by Council 2019, comprises two components – a high-level theme (i.e. “Policies for mobilizing new and emerging telecommunications/ICTs for sustainable development”) and sub-themes (i.e. the paragraph that follows the high-level theme).
-As a result, they stated that the high-level theme is broad enough to encompass discussions on the sub-themes and more, and therefore, the Forum should focus on the high-level theme and not delve into the various sub-themes in particular.
-Other experts expressed the opinion that Council 2019 has decided on a comprehensive theme for WTPF-21.
-The text in its entirety, as set out in Decision 611 (Council 2019), is meant to be the focus of discussions at the Forum.
-As a result, WTPF-21 can explore any aspect of the theme.
+As a result, they stated that the high-level theme is broad enough to encompass discussions on the sub-themes and more, and therefore, the Forum should focus on the high-level theme and not delve into the various sub-themes as individual topics.
+Other experts expressed the opinion that Council 2019 has decided on a comprehensive theme for WTPF-21, that the text in its entirety, as set out in Decision 611 (Council 2019), is meant to be the focus of discussions at the Forum, and that as a result, WTPF-21 can explore any aspect of the theme.

-This divergence of opinion therefore has implications for the terminology used in this Report as well – with some experts suggesting the use of “new and emerging digital technologies and trends”, while other experts suggest only using the term “new and emerging telecommunications/ICTs”.
-In this Report, the term “new and emerging digital technologies and trends” is being used for the time being.
+This divergence of opinion has implications for the terminology used in this Report as well – with some experts suggesting the use of “new and emerging digital technologies and trends”, while other experts suggest only using the term “new and emerging telecommunications/ICTs”.
+In this Report, the term “new and emerging telecommunications/ICTs” is being used for the time being.

-2.2 New and emerging digital technologies and trends have the potential to accelerate progress towards achievement of the 2030 Agenda for Sustainable Development by facilitating action on each and every one of the 17 Sustainable Development Goals, within the WSIS framework.
-As the world stands on the cusp of the fourth industrial revolution, breakthroughs in such technologies and trends are transforming the global digital economy addressing issues across diverse sectors such as health, education, employment, transportation, agriculture, nutrition, disability, youth empowerment, social inclusion, gender equality and poverty reduction.
+2.2 New and emerging telecommunications/ICTs have the potential to accelerate implementation of the WSIS framework as the foundation through which the ITU helps contribute towards achievement of the 2030 Agenda for Sustainable Development.
+Breakthroughs in telecommunications/ICTs are impacting the global digital economy in diverse areas, including health, education, employment, transportation, agriculture, nutrition, disability, youth empowerment, social inclusion, gender equality and poverty reduction.

-2.3 Mobilization of new and emerging digital technologies and trends depends on several factors including fostering an enabling policy environment that promotes investment and innovation through competition, transparency, flexibility and the active participation of all relevant stakeholders.
-Promoting innovation and investment is essential to accomplish the full potential of new and emerging digital technologies and trends and will better enable the global transition to the digital economy.
+2.3 Mobilization of new and emerging telecommunications/ICTs depends on several factors, including fostering an enabling policy environment, that promote investment and innovation through competition, transparency, flexibility and the active participation of all relevant stakeholders.
+Promoting innovation and investment is essential to achieving the full potential of new and emerging telecommunications/ICTs and will better enable the global transition to the digital economy.

-2.4 This transformative potential comes with opportunities and complex policy challenges in various social, economic, technical and developmental fields.
+2.4 The transformative potential of new and emerging telecommunications/ICTs comes with both significant opportunities and complex policy challenges in various social, economic, technical and developmental fields.
+Some of these opportunities and challenges are not new, and the world has previously witnessed similar transformations across society, industry and the economy that have led to new models of growth and innovation.
+There is a policy imperative to learn from these past experiences to better inform strategies to maximize the opportunities and address the challenges of these telecommunications/ICTs and foster innovation for sustainable development through balanced and considered policies.

-2.5 New and emerging digital technologies and trends bring opportunities and, in particular, there are challenges faced by developing countries to mobilize them for sustainable development.
-Some of these opportunities and challenges are not new, and the world has previously witnessed similar transformations across society, industry and economy that have led to new models of growth and innovation.
-There is a policy imperative to learn from these past experiences to better inform strategies to maximize the opportunities and address the challenges of these technologies and foster innovation for sustainable development through balanced and considered policies.
+2.5 It is important to recognize the particular challenges faced by developing countries in mobilizing new and emerging telecommunications/ICTs for sustainable development.

-2.6 Policy-making in this respect, therefore, is critical for facilitating country efforts, particularly in developing and least developed countries, to promote innovation and contribute toward sustainable development.
-These issues include, inter alia, infrastructure needs, investment, regulatory environment, training and skills development, market environment, institutional cooperation, the role of development aid etc.
+2.6 Policy-making in this respect is critical for facilitating countries’ efforts, particularly in developing and least developed countries, to promote innovation and contribute toward sustainable development.
+Policy-making considerations include, inter alia, infrastructure needs, investment, regulatory environment, training and skills development, market environment, institutional cooperation, the role of development aid, etc.